-At Dartmouth-Hitchcock (D-H), we offer the latest mammography and diagnostic imaging services:
+We offer the latest mammography and diagnostic imaging services, including:

 - Screening mammography is used to find early-stage breast cancer at a time when it is more easily cured—when the cancer is still too small to be felt as a lump, and when the risk of cancer spreading is still low.
-D-H offers the latest breast health services and mammography breast exams including 2-D digital mammography and 3-D digital breast mammography tomosynthesis.
+We offer the latest breast health services and mammography breast exams including 2-D digital mammography and 3-D digital breast mammography tomosynthesis.

 - Diagnostic imaging is available if your screening mammogram suggests that you need further testing or you are found to have a breast problem by you or your provider.
 We have a full range of diagnostic tests to help find you an answer as soon as possible.